 The second Book is a much later compilation (perhaps put together in the early part of the eleventh century) in which some documents drawn up in the time of Constantine VII. have been incorporated.
 It professes (in the Preface, p.
 516) to contain matters which had never been committed to writing.
 It contains the descriptions of many ceremonies; but written documents have been interpolated, contrary to the intention of the writer of the Preface.
 Thus chaps.
 44 and 45 contain the returns of the expenses, &c., of naval armaments; chap.
 50 contains a list of themes which belongs to the reign of Leo VI.; chap.
-52, a separate treatise on the order of precedence at Imperial banquets composed by Philotheus protospatharius in A.D.
-900; chap.
+52, a separate treatise on the order of precedence at Imperial banquets composed by Philotheus protospatharius in 900; chap.
 54 is a list of patriarchs and metropolitans drawn up by Epiphanius of Cyprus.

 The Ceremonies are included in the Bonn ed. of the Byzantine writers (1829), with Reiske's notes in a separate volume.
 On the composition of the work see A. Rambaud, L'empire grec au x^{me} siècle, p.
-128 sgg., also Krumbacher, Byz.
+128 sqq., also Krumbacher, Byz.
 Litt. p.
-254-5; for the elucidation of the ceremonies, &cc., D. Bieliaiev, Byzantina, vol. 2 (1803).
+254-5; for the elucidation of the ceremonies, &c., D. Bieliaiev, Byzantina, vol. 2 (1893).

-6C.
-83 contains the famous Forducov or Gothic Weihnachtspiel which has given rise to much discussion, German antiquarians vainly trying to find in the acclamations old German words.
 The work on the Themes (in 2 Books, see above, p.
-320 sqq.) was composed while Romanus I. was still alive, and after, probably not very long after, A.D.
-934 (see Rambaud, L'empire grec au dixième siècle, p.
+320 sqq.) was composed while Romanus I. was still alive, and after, probably not very long after, 934 (see Rambaud, L'empire grec au dixième siècle, p.
 165).
 For an Armenian general Melias is mentioned, who was alive in 934, as recently dead; and the theme of Seleucia is noticed, which seems to have been formed after 934.
 For the contents of the book cp. below, Appendix 8.